 The IFP cannot see any long term advantage to South Africa accruing from the persistence of links with states which eschew democracy and promote international terrorism.

-The IFP believes that South Africa should remain active in the OAU and that should direct its energies to the promotion of diplomatic initiatives aimed at achieving solutions to conflicts, co-operation in trade matters, cross-border crime, illegal migration, and the arms trade, as well as improving co-operation in trade, technology transfer, health, disease control, agriculture and environmental issues.
+The IFP believes that South Africa should remain active in the AU and that should direct its energies to the promotion of diplomatic initiatives aimed at achieving solutions to conflicts, cooperation in trade matters, cross-border crime, illegal migration, and the arms trade, as well as improving cooperation in trade, technology transfer, health, disease control, agriculture and environmental issues.

-The IFP supports the initiative to see the OAU Security Council enlarged and to see South Africa seated in the enlarged council.
+The IFP supports the initiative to see the AU Security Council enlarged and to see South Africa seated in the enlarged council.
 In this context, the IFP supports the role which South Africa might be able to play as an advocate of African interests.
-The IFP is opposed to the commitment of the South African troops to African peace-keeping operations unless it is as a member of an international peace-keeping force.
+The IFP is opposed to the commitment of South African troops to African peacekeeping operations, unless it is as a member of an international peacekeeping force.

 The IFP believes that South Africa should actively lend its support to the campaign to eliminate the scourge of terrorism and to terminate the criminal activities of drug rings and international gangsters.